Just a quick note to wish everyone here in the U.S.A. a Happy Thanksgiving 2023.

 I received a Kindle Quality Notice from #ebook-quality at Amazon the other day.
 Boy, was I surprised.
 It was for my book, The Trafficking Consortium.
 Published three years ago, it is one of my best sellers.
 From the feedback I’ve received over the years, people love the story, even if they cringe at the plotline.
 No one, and I mean no one, said anything about what Amazon just said.

 They documented twenty deficiencies in the book.
 After three years and hundreds of sales, the notice surprised me.
-They told me that the book was at risk of being pulled.Continue reading “Kindle Quality Notice”
+They told me that the book was at risk of being pulled.more “Kindle Quality Notice”…

 Please accept my apologies for not writing for almost two weeks.
 These past days have been quite hectic as a result of my PCS (post concussion syndrome) and the release of my latest novel, ‘The Trafficking Consortium.’